robmoore-i/robmoore-i.github.io/wiki/docs/writing/personal/year-summary-2025.md

 # Year summary: 2025

-Organised thematically, rather than chronologically.
+Organised thematically, and not at all chronologically.

 ## Grandma